-The structure in which the Taft Museum of Art now resides was built in 1820 and is the oldest local wooden structure in situ.
-The house was built by the city's first millionaire, Martin Baum, and is a Federalist design in Palladian style—a popular trend of the 1800s.
+The structure in which the Taft Museum of Art now resides was built in 1820 and is the oldest local wooden structure in situ in Cincinnati.
+The architecture is of Federalist design in Palladian style—a popular trend of the 1800s.

 This music room was where Anna and Charles Taft did the majority of their entertaining.
 They even married inside this room in 1873 with their family and friends present.
 In the warmer months the windows can open as doors which leads to a large porch.
 This room contains significant pieces of art, including large portraits of Anna and her father David, as well as an original Rembrandt painting.

 This mural was one of several painted by artist Robert S. Duncanson and were among his first commissioned pieces of his career.
 Duncanson later became one of the most prominent African-American artists of the 19th Century.
 The murals were later covered by several layers of wallpaper which historians believe helped preserve them.
 They were recovered in 1931 and later fully restored during a major renovation in the 1990s.

 This ivory sculpture titled "Virgin and Child" is one of the oldest pieces of the Taft collection dating back to the early 1200s.
 It was discovered in a French cathedral—the Abbey Church of Saint Denis in Paris — where it was preserved over the centuries.
 Historians believe the virgin's crown was once gold and she was originally holding an emerald stone, however, the sculpture is one of the best preserved from the time period.

 The Taft Museum of Art opened its doors in 1932 following the death of Anna Taft in 1931.
 She and her husband spent years collecting art that they later donated to the city, along with their home.
 Over the years, the museum has been restored to the decor and furnishings that were popular of the late 1800s.
 It underwent a major renovation and expansion in the early 2000's, reopening in 2004.